mbmccormick/mbmccormick.github.io/_posts/2010-09-03-install-hamachi-vpn-on-the-pogoplug-usb-device-updated.md

 ---
 layout: post
-title: 'Install Hamachi VPN on the PogoPlug USB Device (Updated)'
+title: "Install Hamachi VPN on the PogoPlug USB Device (Updated)"
 ---

 _**UPDATE**: Thanks to [George Lerdsuwanrut](http://stevejobsisadouche.com/) for all of his help with this guide, the instructions below should now work with the latest PogoPlug Firmware.
 (10/15/2010)_